Please click here for a comprehensive list of available public and private transportation options to help in planning your arrival on campus.

 - Tuesday, July 2, 11:00 a.m. – 7:00 p.m., 6-week graduate programs for Chinese, French, German, Russian and Spanish

 At the Arrival Center, you will check in with your School staff, and receive your ID card and door access code for your room.
 Department of Public Safety and Information Technology Services staff will also be available to assist you, as needed.
+You may move into your room only after you have completed check-in.
+Van service from the arrival center to dorms is provided.

 Please contact the Coordinator of your School if you need to arrive later than the scheduled arrival date for your program.
 Permission to arrive late must be requested in writing and is granted by the School Director.